Remi-deronzier/deliveroo-api/README.md

 # Deliveroo API

 Deliveroo API is the API to make my [Deliveroo web app](https://thirsty-lamarr-1b3108.netlify.app/) work.
-This API allows only users to get all the menus of the restaurant *Le Pain Quotidien*.
+This API simply allows users to get all the menus of the restaurant *Le Pain Quotidien*.

 Note that data is stored as a simple `json` file which is returned to the frontend.